-Nikon D810 versus Olympus E-M5 II
+Nikon D810 vs Olympus E-M5 II

-The Nikon D810 and the Olympus OM-D E-M5 Mark II are two digital cameras that were revealed to the public, respectively, in June 2014 and February 2015.
+The Nikon D810 and the Olympus OM-D E-M5 Mark II are two digital cameras that were announced, respectively, in June 2014 and February 2015.
 The D810 is a DSLR, while the E-M5 II is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (D810) and a Four Thirds (E-M5 II) sensor.
-The Nikon has a resolution of 36.2 megapixel, whereas the Olympus provides 15.9 MP.
+The Nikon has a resolution of 36.2 megapixels, whereas the Olympus provides 15.9 MP.

 Body comparison: Nikon D810 vs Olympus E-M5 II

 The physical size and weight of the Nikon D810 and the Olympus E-M5 II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The E-M5 II can be obtained in two different colors (black, silver), while the D810 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is considerably smaller (41 percent) than the Nikon D810.
 Moreover, the E-M5 II is substantially lighter (52 percent) than the D810.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.